Inca Empire: Ceramics, precious metals and textiles

-The Inca made many discoveries in medicine.
-They performed successful skull surgery, by cutting holes in the skull to alleviate fluid buildup and inflammation caused by head wounds.
-Many skull surgeries performed by Inca surgeons were successful.
-Survival rates were 80–90%, compared to about 30% before Inca times.

 Coca

 The Incas revered the coca plant as sacred/magical.
-Its leaves were used in moderate amounts to lessen hunger and pain during work, but were mostly used for religious and health purposes.
+Its leaves were used in moderate amounts to lessen hunger and pain during work but were mostly used for religious and health purposes.
 The Spaniards took advantage of the effects of chewing coca leaves.
-The Chasqui, messengers who ran throughout the empire to deliver messages, chewed coca leaves for extra energy.
+The chasquis, messengers who ran throughout the empire to deliver messages, chewed coca leaves for extra energy.
 Coca leaves were also used as an anaesthetic during surgeries.